thorbjornmoeUiB/GEOF211_compendium/_sources/FiniteDifferences/fdFormulasFirstDerivative.md

 Formula {eq}`eq:formulaForward` is called a *forward* difference formula because it uses the $u^n$ and the $u^{n+1}$ values, and it is a first order formula because the truncation error is of $O(\Delta t)$.
 The leading term of the truncation error is usually written with the formula to indicate its order of approximation.

 We can use Taylor series expansions to obtain several lower order finite difference formulas.
-Using a backard Taylor series
+Using a backward Taylor series

 $$
 u(t-\Delta t)=u(t)-\Delta t\frac{du}{dt} + \frac{\Delta t^2}{2!}\frac{d^2u}{dt^2} - \frac{\Delta t^3}{3!}\frac{d^3u}{dt^3}+O(\Delta t^4),